India became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Smoke Free Places: In India, smoking is completely banned in many public places and workplaces such as healthcare, educational, and government facilities and on public transport.
+Smoking is completely banned in many public places and workplaces such as healthcare, educational, and government facilities and on public transport.
 The law, however, permits the establishment of smoking areas or spaces in airports, hotels having 30 or more rooms, and restaurants having seating capacity for 30 or more.
-It is possible for sub-national jurisdictions to enact smoke free laws that are more stringent than the national law.
+With respect to outdoor places, open auditoriums, stadiums, railway stations, bus stops/stands are smoke free.
+Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

 Following the passage of COTPA in 2003, various rules implementing COTPA address smoke free policies or provide useful definitions.
 These include G.S.R.
 561(E) (defining the term “educational institutions”); G.S.R.
-417(E) (superseding the 2004 Rules and establishing new rules covering designated smoking areas, and enforcement obligations, authorities and penalties, among other items); and G.S.R.
-680(E) (authorizing certain persons to collect fines for violations of smoke free rules).
+417(E) (superseding the 2004 Rules and establishing new rules covering designated smoking areas, and enforcement obligations, authorities and penalties, among other items); G.S.R.
+680(E) (authorizing certain persons to collect fines for violations of smoke free rules); and G.S.R.
+500(E) (amending the 2008 rules established by G.S.R.
+417(E)).
 The Railways Act, 1989 also regulates smoking on trains.

 With regard to tobacco advertising, promotion and sponsorship, G.S.R.
 345(E) amends the 2004 Rules by substituting new provisions on point of sale advertising and adding a definition of indirect advertising.
 G.S.R.
 619(E) provides additional point of sale rules, and G.S.R.
 786(E) establishes rules for television and film and print and outdoor media.
 G.S.R.
 708(E) updates the rules for television and film.
 Additionally, the Cable Television Networks (Regulation) Act, 1995 (CTNA) and its 2009 implementing rules prohibit direct advertising of tobacco products on Indian cable networks, but permit the indirect advertising of such products under certain circumstances.
 A subsequent Ministry of Information and Broadcasting Directive, however, appears to prohibit indirect advertising of tobacco products until guidelines called for by the CTNA Rules are issued.
 Finally, Guidelines issued pursuant to Section 5B(2) of the Cinematograph Act of 1952, require the Central Board of Film Certification to ensure that certain types of smoking scenes do not appear in movies.